somemarsupials/noughts-and-crosses/README.md

 ### Developing

-Use the format and typecheck scripts as you're working!
+Use the format scripts as you're working!